NullDev/ngrok-starter/README.md

 ## Why?

-This script can be used to automate processes like launchen an ngrok tunnel on boot.
+This script can be used to automate processes like launchen an ngrok tunnel on boot.<br>
 There are two main variables declared:

 - LNK_HTTP
 - LNK_HTTPS

-They can be used to pass the public links to other script or perform operations with them.
+They can be used to pass the public links to other script or perform operations with them.<br>
 The script can also be used to launch ngrok directly from your desktop without opening up a terminal.

 ## How to use: